hiredgun/zenhub-cli/README.md

 * Project slug represented as a combination of username and project name (e.g. rockymadden/zenhub-cli).
 * `--` can be used as a placeholder for the project, when inside a GitHub-based git repo.
+* Project placeholder is implicitly applied, when not provided and inside a GitHub-based git repo.
 * Filters are simply [jq filters](https://stedolan.github.io/jq/manual/), you can provide any filter that it can handle.
 * All commands prompt for required arguments which were not provided via options or arguments.
 This